ChaoyaoYe/follow_vue/change.md

 It's probably easy to understand why `el` and `parent` are instance only.
 But why `data`?
 Because it's really easy to shoot yourself in the foot when you use `data` in `Vue.extend()`.
 Non-primitive values will be shared by reference across all instances created from that constructor, and changing it from one instance will affect the state of all the others!
 It's a bit like shared properties on the prototype.
 In vanilla javascript, the proper way to initialize instance data is to do so in the constructor: `this.someData = {}`.
 Similarly in Vue, you can do so in the `created` hook by setting `this.$data.someData = {}`.

-### new option: `syncData`.

-A side effect of the new scope/data model is that the `data` object being passed in is no longer mutated by default, because all its properties are copied into the scope instead, and the scope is now the source of truth.
-To sync changes to the scope back to the original data object, you need to now explicitly pass in  `syncData: true` in the options.
-In most cases, this is not necessary, but you do need to be aware of this.

 ### new option: `events`.

 When events are used extensively for cross-vm communication, the ready hook can get kinda messy.
 The new `events` option is similar to its Backbone equivalent, where you can declaratiely register a bunch of event listeners.

+### new option: `isolated`.

+Default: `false`.

+Whether to inherit parent scope data.
+Set it to `true` if you want to create a component that have an isolated scope of its own.
+An isolated scope means you won't be able to bind to data on parent scopes in the component's template.

 ### removed options: `id`, `tagName`, `className`, `attributes`, `lazy`.

-### new option: `inheritScope`.

-Default: `true`.
-Whether to inherit parent scope data.
-Set it to `false` if you want to create a component that have an isolated scope of its own.

 Since now a vm must always be provided the `el` option or explicitly mounted to an existing element, the element creation releated options have been removed for simplicity.
 If you need to modify your element's attributes, simply do so in the new `beforeMount` hook.